hawkinsd90/BouncePartyClubSite/docs/ORDERS_AND_WORKFLOW.md

 ## Order Archival

 Orders more than a configured number of months old and in a terminal state (`completed`, `cancelled`, `void`) can be archived.
-The `archive_old_orders()` database function marks them with an `archived_at` timestamp.
+The `archive_old_orders()` database function (admin-only RPC) marks them with an `archived_at` timestamp.
 Archived orders are hidden from the default admin order list but remain in the database for audit and financial reporting.

 ---